CLSheen/BetVictor/README.md

     php artisan serve

-Switch to the front-end folder
+In a new window, navigate to the front-end folder

-    cd ../frontend
+    cd frontend

 Install all the dependencies using node package manager